techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 ### Talks start at 1:30

-## 3:00

-* Room 203 - Bot design and tech (DC Collier)
-* Room 204 - The Science of Enlightenment - Hacking the Mind and Body
-* Room 207 -
-* Room 208 - Raspberry Pi Face Detection (Joe Beltrami)
-* Room 209 - The bold truth about VR - 6 Expert Panel Discussion
-* Room 210 - A.I.
-101: Clearing up the HYPE (Alan Stafford)
-* Room 211 - The Real Way to Find Tech Talents for your Startup: Hacking Github (Thibault Genaitay)
-* Room 212 - DESIGN + STARTUPS: How to Be Needs Driven (Kevin Yu)
-* Room 213 -

 ## 3:30

 * Room 203 - How to hack advertisements, or make it suck less (Rachel Daydou)